 Each year, the Authority makes contributions to the Plan.
 While there is no statutory or regulatory requirement to contribute the actuarially determined contribution, it is the intent of the Authority to contribute the amount necessary to meet benefit obligations when due.
-For the fiscal year ending June 30, 2020, the Authority's average contribution rate was 23.36% of annual payroll (20.85% for fiscal year ending June 30, 2019).
+For the fiscal year ending June 30, 2021, the Authority's average contribution rate was 41.01% of annual payroll.